life-itself/tao/git/README.md

 Branching and forking are especially important when collaborating with others, because they avoid changes being pushed directly to the master branch or original repo without prior reviews, tests and approvals.

 For example, you might want to use branching or forking if you're working on a website that's being deployed from the master branch.
-You can fork the repo, clone it so you have a local copy of the repo, make your changes and push them back to Gitlab all without affecting anything on the live site.
+You can fork the repo, clone it so you have a local copy of the repo, make your changes and push them back to GitHub all without affecting anything on the live site.

 Your team can then view and approve your work before the changes are approved via a merge request and deployed to the live site.

 ## Part Two - Setting up

-In this part of the tutorial you will learn how to do some of the basics of using Git and GitLab yourself; how to install Git, how to clone a repository and how to edit files in a repository.
+In this part of the tutorial you will learn how to do some of the basics of using Git and GitHub yourself; how to install Git, how to clone a repository and how to edit files in a repository.

 ### How to install Git